adex720/Ascension/ascensions.md

 ### Leo66Gao#1854 (Prestige 57) <a name="opinion-leo66gao"></a>

-I don't think adding ascensions is good idea.
+I don't think adding new form of progression is good idea.
 Especially prestige 300 is very hard to reach and a reward of one hero feels too small.
 For heroes be worth they would need to be very good, for example x2 sell price at prestige 300.
 For dimensions, it will be fun when there are many of them, but it can easily get too confusing.
-Overall I don't think ascensions are worth adding.
+Overall I don't think ascensions or dimensions are worth adding.

-## Ideas for ascension concept A <a name="ideas-a"></a>
+## Ideas for ascension concept A <a name="ideas-ascension"></a>

 Ideas for hero abilities:
 - **More prestige tokens**: It could be either a multiplier or an addition.
 This would make the late shop features more accessible and make it feel more pregressed.